NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 Once a user has gone through the initial login steps and generated a valid certificate, logging into Gaea is much simpler.

-1. sshg3 First.Last&gt;@gaea.rdhpcs.noaa.gov
+1. sshg3 First.Last>@gaea.rdhpcs.noaa.gov
-2. ssh First.Last&gt;@gaea2.rsa.princeton.rdhpcs.noaa.gov (or ssh First.Last&gt;@gaea2.rsa.boulder.rdhpcs.noaa.gov)
+2. ssh First.Last>@gaea2.rsa.princeton.rdhpcs.noaa.gov (or ssh First.Last&gt;@gaea2.rsa.boulder.rdhpcs.noaa.gov)
     Enter your pin and passcode from the RSA FOB.
-3.   (ex. if you pin was abcd1234 you would enter &quot;abcd1234xxxxxx&quot; where x's are the randomly generated numbers from the rsa fob)
+    (ex. if you pin was abcd1234 you would enter **abcd1234xxxxxx**; where x's are the randomly generated numbers from the rsa fob)

 With ssh connection sharing enabled, you may do additional logins from the same GFDL host without entering a passcode.
 To turn off ssh connection sharing for just one login, do &quot;ssh 2.S none gaea&quot;.